Understand your company's position and learn more about the options available

 If you cannot pay your Corporation Tax, HMRC can take debt recovery action against your company.
 However, if you speak to HMRC and make them aware of the problems you are facing, you may be able to negotiate a Time to Pay (TTP) arrangement to give you additional time to clear your arrears and bring your tax account up to date.

-If you can’t afford, or are otherwise unable to pay your corporation tax in full or on time, it is vital you seek expert help and advice as a matter of urgency.
+If you can’t afford, or are otherwise unable to pay your corporation tax bill in full or on time, it is vital you seek expert help and advice as a matter of urgency.
+When it comes to recovering Corporation Tax, or any other tax owed by a limited company, HMRC are relentless in their pursuit.
 The sooner you confront the problems you are having, the better the chance of a positive outcome.

 The team are available now - 0800 644 6080